-(1) The Significance of Holding Pressure
+(1) The Significance of Pressure Holding/Pack

 After the mold cavity is filled, holding pressure is applied to compensate for resin shrinkage caused by cooling.
 Appropriate holding pressure and holding time will be maintained to push the mold screw, to continue injecting molten resin into the cavity.
 Holding pressure has a great influence on product shrinkage rate.

 (2) Confirmation of Holding Pressure/Time

 The level of holding/pack pressure influences the shrinkage rate in plastic injection molding process.
 Holding pressure can be increased to make the product bigger, thus helpful for shrinkage compensation.

 On the contrary, product dimensions will be reduced, leading to shrinkage.
 However, if the holding pressure is too high, mechanical force and residue stress will be caused, leading to product deformations.